2015 RN35: Discovery and observations

-In December 2022, passed particularly close to Earth, coming within 0.0046 AU on 15 December.
+passed within 0.0046 AU from Earth on 15 December 2022.
 This encounter permitted the Goldstone Observatory, alongside the Australia-based Canberra Deep Space Communication Complex and Australia Telescope Compact Array, to conduct radar imaging of the asteroid.

 Orbit

 A diagram of 's orbit, with the orbits of the inner planets shown.
 Yellow lines are the axes of the ecliptic plane.

-is classified as both an Apollo asteroid (as its orbit crosses the Earth's) and a near-Earth object (NEO).
+is classified as a near-Earth object (NEO) and an Apollo asteroid (as its orbit crosses the Earth's).
 It has an orbital period of around 1.791 Earth years.
 Its orbit is moderately elliptical, with an orbital eccentricity of 0.3475.
 It has a semi-major axis of 1.4746 AU, with its distance from the Sun varying from 0.962 AU at perihelion to 1.987 AU at aphelion.
 Its orbital inclination with respect to the ecliptic plane (the orbital plane of the Earth around the Sun) is very small, at 0.2343°.

 Physical characteristics

 The size of has not been directly measured, but it can be estimated from its brightness (absolute magnitude) and how reflective its surface is (geometric albedo).
 Using an absolute magnitude value of 23.9±0.2 and assuming 's geometric albedo is 0.28±0.10, 's estimated diameter is 41 ± 8 m.

 During the December 2022 close encounter, 's lightcurve data was taken.
 Using the observed data, several teams of astronomers calculated its rotation period from fluctuations in the asteroid's observed brightness.
-A team of astronomers led by Lorenzo Franco calculated 's rotation period to be 0.3193 ± 0.0001 h.
-They also noted discrepancies in its lightcurve, possibly due to tumbling rotation.
-A different team, led by P. Koleńczuk, found a rotation period of 19.1692 ± 0.0069 min.
-Meanwhile, a team led by Milagros Colazo measured a longer period of 0.478 ± 0.008 h; however, discrepancies between the phase curve measured by Colazo's team means that this period is not likely.
-Further analysis in a 2023 study led by Jin Beniyama revealed two periodic signatures.
-The first period was calculated to be 0.31936 ± 0.00008 h, whilst the shorter second period was calculated to be 0.24889 ± 0.000003 h.
-The two periods agree with 's observed lightcurve, indicating that they both characterize the asteroid's rotation.
-However, it remains ambiguous which of the two periods corresponds to 's rotation period and precession period.
+Initial calculations gave a period of about 0.32 hour, with irregularities in its lightcurve possibly indicating chaotic rotation.
+Later analysis in a 2023 study led by Jin Beniyama revealed an additional, shorter 0.25 h long period in 's lightcurve.
+The presence of both suggests precession, though which period corresponds to the rotation period and precession period remains unclear.

 Unusually, 's visible spectrum suggests that it is strongly red.
 It is nearly as red as the visible spectrum of 269 Justitia, a similarly extremely red object located in the main asteroid belt. 's spectrum also agrees well with that of rare A-type asteroids and Z-type asteroids, the latter classification having been recently proposed in a 2022 study led by Max Mahlke.